The Way We Work Series

-Brendon Schrader is the founder/CEO of Antenna, a Minneapolis-based company that is changing the way people work.
-His insights on independent consulting, the gig economy, the changing nature of work, and Antenna’s unique business model have been highlighted in Inc. magazine, Forbes, Fast Company, and the Huffington Post.
-He holds an MBA from the Carlson School of Management, an MEd from the University of Minnesota’s College of Education and Human Development, and a degree in Business Administration from the University of Minnesota Duluth.
-He has also studied leadership, strategy, and innovation at Northwestern University’s Kellogg School of Management.
+Brendon Schrader is the Founder/CEO of Antenna, a Minneapolis-based company that is changing the way people work by providing best-in-class marketers on demand.
+He is also the Founder/Publisher of Indypendently.com, a content and media platform for independent workers.
+Brendon’s insights on independent consulting, the gig economy, the changing nature of work have been highlighted in Inc. magazine, Forbes, Fast Company, and the Huffington Post.
+He holds an MBA from the Carlson School of Management, and an MEd from the University of Minnesota’s College of Education and Human Development.

 Antenna is a leader in bringing top marketing professionals to corporations and nonprofits for project-based consulting, interim leadership, and staff augmentation engagements.
 With headquarters in Minneapolis, Antenna draws from its private community of experienced marketers to provide clients with on-demand resources—both individuals and teams.
 Antenna’s vision is to fundamentally change the way marketing teams get work done by helping clients balance the flexibility and expertise required by today’s modern marketing organization.